-- 1. Open Reference Plane 4-3 from the SolidWorks 2012 folder. - Click Insert ➤ Reference Geometry ➤ Plane.
-The Plane PropertyManager is displayed. - Click three Vertices as illustrated.
+- 1. Open Reference Plane 4-3 from the SolidWorks 2013 folder. - Click Insert ➤ Reference Geometry ➤ Plane.
+The Plane PropertyManager is displayed. - 3.
+Click three Vertices as illustrated.
 Vertex<1>, Vertex<2> and Vertex<3> are displayed in the Reference Entities boxes.
-The model is fully defined. - Click OK ✓ from the Plane PropertyManager.
+The model is fully defined. - 4.
+Click OK ✓ from the Plane PropertyManager.
 The angled Plane1 is created and is displayed in the FeatureManager and the Graphics window. - 5.
 Close the model.

-It is considered best practice to fully define all sketches in the model.
+Fully define all sketches in the model.
 However; there are times when this is not practical.
 Generally when using the Spline tool to create a complex freeform shape.